thoth-tech/documentation/docs/Courseflow/Projects/Discovery-Page/Research/ngx-graph/ngx-graph.md

 ## Features Explored

-Overall, ngx-graph is quite simple to use due to its out of the box component that can be used to display different types of graph.
+Overall, ngx-graph is quite simple to use due to its out of the box component that can be used to display different types of graphs.

 All we really need to do is format the data correctly into a list of nodes and create the links we want between the nodes and then, feed them into the component.